AkzidenzGrotesk-py/PythonProjects/consoleengine/DOC.md

   - **active** - _bool_ whether or not to loop
   - **safeSizing** - _int_ padding on bottom and right side to stop scrolling

 - `OnUserUpdate(func)` : used to decorate for every frame, all deltatime, frame clearing and updating is handled by this function.
+Passes the ConsoleGame to the function it decorates.

 - `Pixel(pos, char, place, rawc, fsp)` : places or checks a pixel.
   - **pos** as (x, y), **char** as string, **place** as bool, **rawc** not used, **fsp** as bool